LATEST STORIES

 HHIC urges UK installers to be vigilant in spotting counterfeit spare parts

-The Heating and Hotwater Industry Council (HHIC) is calling on heating engineers to remain alert to the growing number of counterfeit spare parts entering the UK heating market.
-“These fake components are putting household safety at risk, undermining appliance reliability and exposing installers to potential legal and financial consequences”, warns HHIC Director, Stewart Clements.
+The Heating and Hotwater Industry Council (HHIC) is calling on heating engineers to remain alert to the number of counterfeit spare parts entering the UK heating market.
+“These fake components are putting household safety at risk, undermining appliance reliability and exposing installers to potential legal and financial consequences”, warned HHIC Director, Stewart Clements.

 The organisation says that heating appliances such as heat pumps, gas boilers and hot water cylinders are rigorously designed, tested and certified before being approved for sale and that every component within them must meet strict safety and performance standards.
 Genuine spare parts, it continues, are engineered and certified to operate under the exact conditions each appliance is designed for, and can be identified through correct branding and part numbers.